neumino/neumino.github.io/movies.md

-### Becky
+### The Silencing
-*Released on 2020-07-23, vote average 4.2*
+*Released on 2020-07-18, vote average 6.7*

-A teenager&#39;s weekend at a lake house with her father takes a turn for the worse when a group of convicts wreaks havoc on their lives.
+A reformed hunter becomes involved in a deadly game of cat and mouse when he and the local sheriff set out to track a vicious killer who may have kidnapped his daughter years ago.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/LQAJ5QvD8BA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/v1rQOLis1P0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>